Pier-CMS/Pier3/README.md

 This is a port of the code to Github, instructions on loading are: http://www.myborden.com/pier/john-c-borden/smalltalk/pier/loading-with-gofer

-This can be loaded from Pharo 7 by running this in a workspace:
+This can be loaded from Pharo 7 or 8 by running this in a workspace:
 ```
 Metacello new
   baseline:'PierCore';